NicoDiazAg/NicoDiazAg/README.md

-### Hey 👋, I'm Nico!
+### Hi, I'm Nico!
-#### Analysis, Development & Design
+#### App Design, Development & Implementation
-I'm Nicolas, an undergraduate computer science student from Chile studying and living in the United States.
+I'm Nicolas, an undergraduate computer science student from Chile who is studying and living in the United States.
 I mainly code in Java, Python, and SQL.
 I'm passionate about learning new skills and achieving high proficiency in what I do.

-Skills: Java / Python / SQL
+Skills: Java / Python / SQL / HTML / CSS / JavaScript

-- 🔭 I'm currently working on this page
+- 🔭 Currently working on this page
 - 🌱 Learning through projects
-- ⚡ Fun fact: I am a dual citizen from both Chile and the US, and I speak Spanish, English, and Chinese
+- ⚡ I speak Spanish & English natively, and I'm currently learning Chinese!